- What is the Solar Electricity Grant?

 These can be standalone or, as is usually the case, a mixed cylinder for solar-heated water and a traditional hot water tank connected to your boiler.
 Such systems can considerably reduce the cost of producing (and maintaining) hot water for your home.

-Homeowners, including private landlords, whose homes were constructed and occupied prior to 2021 are eligible to apply for the grant.
-The eligibility criteria are based on the date of installation of the electricity meter.
+Homeowners, including private landlords, whose homes were constructed and occupied before 2021 can apply for the grant.
+The eligibility criteria are based on the electricity meter installation date.

 It is important to note that this criterion differs from other grant measures, which require the home to have been built before 2011.
-There are some technical compliance checks needed prior to being accepted for the grant, but a registered and qualified installer will be able to guide you through this process.
+Some technical compliance checks are needed before being accepted for the grant, but a registered and qualified installer will be able to guide you through this process.

 Can I get solar power grants if I live in Northern Ireland?

-In short, no. Northern Ireland is not part of the Republic of Ireland, so residents do not have access to the Republic of Ireland government grants or schemes.
+In short, no. Northern Ireland is not part of the Republic of Ireland, so residents cannot access the Republic of Ireland government grants or schemes.
 Please check our guide to government solar panel grants in the UK for more information.

 That being said, businesses in Northern Ireland can apply for funding to cover 20% of a solar panel installation.
 Also, as of May 1st, 2023, solar panels, like in the Republic of Ireland, attract a 0% VAT incentive.